 This past Friday, a few coworkers and I had some relational time at a local restaurant, Junk Ditch.
-Part of this year of service is learning how to collaborate and expand the good work already in progress here, thus getting to know my coworkers’ stories and skills helps to understand how to best serve them and ways to collaborate in the future.
+Part of this year of service is learning how to collaborate and expand the good work already in progress here, thus getting to know my coworkers' stories and skills helps me understand how to best serve them and collaborate in the future.

 This sidewalk was a doozy.
 Besides being a tripping hazard for most able-bodied people, this could pose a serious threat for those with limited mobility or wheelchairs.
 This is a perfect example of the need for better neighborhood infrastructure, and how things can fall into disrepair over time.